google/aqt/aqt/g3doc/README.md

 go/aqt2

+## Main README.md

+Most of the AQT documentation is in the [main README.md](../README.md).
+It
+contains:

+-   list of features,
+-   links to Cloud ML blog posts and research papers,
+-   tutorial on how to use it with JAX and Flax libraries,
+-   the AQT configuration,
+-   relation of different AQT versions (v1, v2, TF, ...)
+-   simplified description of the internal AQT math.

+## Blog post

+[Cloud ML AQT introduction](https://cloud.google.com/blog/products/compute/accurate-quantized-training-aqt-for-tpu-v5e/) is a well-polished general introduction to AQT.

+## AQT goals

 AQT is a JAX library has two primary goals:

-1. Acceleration of JAX computation using int8, int4 and float8 available on
+1. Acceleration of JAX computation and memory transfers using int8, int4, float8 and other numerical formats available on the existing hardware.
-    existing hardware.
-1. Research on quantization to aid design of future ML hardware.
+1. Research on quantization to aid design of future Google TPUs.

-[Cloud ML AQT introduction](https://cloud.google.com/blog/products/compute/accurate-quantized-training-aqt-for-tpu-v5e/) is a nice well-polished first read.

 ## AQT value